 - The cake will keep wrapped in plastic wrap for three days on the counter—and some claim it gets better with age.

-The ideal sized non-stick pan for this snacking cake recipe.
+The ideal size for this snacking cake recipe.

 Header image courtesy of Jessie Sheehan